coder-hxl/x-crawl/publish/README.md

 ### startPolling

-fetchPolling is a method of the [myXCrawl](#Example-1) instance, typically used to perform polling operations, such as getting news every once in a while.
+crawlPolling is a method of the [myXCrawl](#Example-1) instance, typically used to perform polling operations, such as getting news every once in a while.

 #### Type